Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 LSU Stats and Trends

-- LSU's games this year have gone over the total in two out of six opportunities (33.3%).
+- LSU's games this season have gone over the point total two times in six opportunities (33.3%).

-- The Tigers have turned the ball over five times, one fewer times than the Gators have forced turnovers (6).
+- The Tigers have five giveaways this season, while the Gators have six takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.